jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 - Replace date and time with a representation of the actual date and time (during the test).

-An example of results for testdata for the method CountOccupiedMidpoints:
+An example of results for test data for the method CountOccupiedMidpoints:

 *Testsummedresult_CountOccupiedMidpoints_counts_2023-4-16 11-52-29*